kiharalab/DeepMainMast/Run.md

 - -x [Rosetta proram PATH] : (example: /home/username/rosetta_bin_linux_XXX_bundle/) If this option is not used, the program generate only CA-atom models.

-- -A [AlphaFold2 Model]: Please renumber the residue numbers in the model based on the target sequence.
+- -A [AlphaFold2 Model]: For multi-chain target, please split the model by TER line for each chain.

 - -H : Homo-oligomer mode.
 If specified, the program performs the chain-ID reassignment.